Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Create SharePoint Group
 -----------------------------------------
-Creates the SharePoint group with a specified name with the help of Microsoft Flow.
+Creates the SharePoint group with a specified name with the help of Power Automate (Microsoft Flow).

 .. rubric:: Input Parameters